calvinhe1/SpotifyPlaylistGenerator/README.md

 With this job, there is no need to enter the application and refilter an existing playlist, this will be done automatically and songs will be removed or added based on the referenced playlist.

 ### Deployment
-The application is currently deployed on Heroku, but pending approval from Spotify (which takes about 6 weeks), so it is not currently usable in production for non-added users to my Spotify development application.
+The application is currently deployed on Heroku here: https://whispering-falls-70349.herokuapp.com, but it is not currently usable in production for non-added users to my Spotify development application.

+To run it locally, fork this repo and create your own Spotify application: https://developer.spotify.com/ with your own client secret, client id, and redirect URI.
+Then update `index.js` with those values.